 We will help you increase Collective Ownership so that developers are more familiar with multiple parts of project.
 This will help you mitigate the risk that comes when one of them leaves the project or the company together with entire knowledge about certain parts of the app.

 We will show a process for collective management of a project.
 You can still have project managers but without the burden of micromanagement for the programmers.
 You will learn how to give more power to programmers, embrace their technical knowledge about the project as part of the management process.
 All that, so the work on the project is more smooth and your customers more happy.

-The final price of this ebook will be higher (around $49).
-Current price is for the beta version of this ebook and for all the future updates.
-For the time this book is in beta version: Unlimited money back guarantee policy in case you are not completely satisfied.
+Unlimited money back guarantee policy in case you are not completely satisfied.
 We will deliver new versions of the book to you via email.